-As predicted in the table 3, Kabri dahar has the highest species richness about 20 different wild edible fruits were recorded followed by Warder which was about 18 species and the least was Garbo which was about 16 fruit species respectively.
-The species were more even in Warder 2.843 followed by Kabri dahar about 0.957 and Garbo 0.874 but in species diversity wiener diversity index has Identified that wild edible fruit species was the most divers Kabri dahar followed by Garbo and then Warder district.
+As per table 3, Kabri dahar has the highest species richness (20) ,followed by Warder (18) and Garbo (16).
+The species were more even in Warder 2.843 followed by Kabri dahar about 0.957 and Garbo 0.874 but in species diversity Wiener diversity index has identified that wild edible fruit species was the most diverse in Kabri dahar followed by Garbo and then Warder district.

-Table 4.
-Frequency, relative frequency, abundancy and relative abundance of tree/shrub species at warder district
+Observation Table No. 4.
+Frequency, relative frequency, abundance and relative abundance of tree/shrub species at Warder district